-(Hebrews 5:14) But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.
+(Hebrews 5:14) But solid food is for the mature, who because of practice have their senses trained to discern good and evil.

 God expects the followers of Jesus Christ to distinguish between good and evil; and once discovered, God expects us to do what is good and practice doing what is good.
 True Christian faith should lead to exemplary Christian and ethical behavior and show how true Christian faith leads to a good way of life.
 A mature Christian life and way of living requires practice.
 God trains our faculties (such as our intellectual, emotional, and volitional faculties) through our resolve to obey and our prayerful efforts to obey God's word of righteousness with reliance on the indwelling Holy Spirit and His interpretation and application of the Bible in our daily circumstances, purposes, and pursuits.